-- 1. The Board of Examiners appoints at least one examiner per component for administering exams, assessments and/or practicals.
-The examiner(s) provide(s) the Board of Examiners with the information requested. - 2.
-The examiners are responsible for the following tasks: - a. defining the assessment plan (see Article 7); - b. preparing the exams, assessments and/or practicals; - c. assessing and determining the results of exams, assessments and/or practicals taken by students; - d. providing the administration office with all the necessary information to award the exam, assessment and/or practical results; - e. determining the time(s) and place(s) for exam/assessment inspection by the students of the assessment of written exams or the notes on oral exams. - 3.
+- 1. The Board of Examiners appoints at least one responsible examiner per component for administering exams, assessments and/or practicals.
+This examiner provides the Board of Examiners with the information requested. - 2.
+The examiners are responsible for the following tasks: - a. defining the assessment plan (see Article 7); - b. preparing the exam, assessment and/or practical; - c. assessing and determining the results of exams, assessments and/or practicals taken by students; - d. providing the administration office with all the necessary information to award the exam, assessment and/or practical results; - e. determining the time(s) and place(s) for exam/assessment inspection by the student of the assessment of written exams or the notes on oral exams: - 3.
 The examiner can, without losing his/her/their full responsibility, have other members of the teaching team perform tasks belonging to an examination component. - 4.
-When performing the tasks for the relevant components as stipulated in paragraph 2, the examiners and members of the teaching teams must observe the Act, the regulations contained within or arising from the EER, and the present rules and regulations. - 5.
-The examiners are responsible for providing study information including information on the form of the exam, assessment and/or practical to the student through the Student Portal in a timely fashion, and at the start of a study component. - 6.
+When performing the tasks for the relevant components as stipulated in paragraph 2, the examiners and members of the teaching teams must observe the Act, the regulations contained within or arising from the EER, and the present Rules and Regulations. - 5.
+The examiners are responsible for providing study information including information on the form of the exam, assessment and/or practical to the students, through 'the Student Portal in a timely fashion, and at the start of a study component. - 6.
 Examiners are obliged to report fraud or a suspicion of fraud to the Board of Examiners. - 7.
-The Board of Examiners can discharge examiners at any time.
+The Board of Examiners can revoke the appointment of an examiner at any time.